-Significantly greater management and proactive attention has been applied to the Town's facilities for the last several years.
-In addition to keeping pace with essential duties and emergent conditions the B & G Division wrapped up several tasks related to capital building projects and at the new Town Green.
-This approach is ongoing with several lighting and HVAC upgrade projects in process.
+With the proactive attention that has been applied to the Town's facilities for the last several years, in addition to keeping pace with essential duties and emergent conditions, the B & G Division wrapped up several lighting and HVAC upgrade projects and transitioned to the major upgrade project at Town Hall.
 The full list and status of facilities needs is provided in the Comprehensive Municipal Facilities Capital Needs Report.
 A wide array of other improvements is being undertaken through the general fund, as well.